Repositories

 $ python -m pip install . --upgrade --no-use-pep517 --no-deps

-Note the use of --no-use-pep517
+Note the use of --no-use-pep517, which prevents pip from needlessly

 going out to pypi.org and creating a local “clean” build environment from the